Crows-an-wra on the map

 Low Crime Area

 Crime levels in Crows-an-wra are lower than the England and Wales average.
-While public order is the most frequently recorded category, the overall picture is one of a settled and secure small town where serious incidents remain uncommon.
+While other theft is the most frequently recorded category, the overall picture is one of a settled and secure small town where serious incidents remain uncommon.

 Local Policing